Competitive Landscape

 | Value Proposition | Predictable but stagnant yield | Trend-capturing alpha + diversification |

 PRINT abandoned its reward model.
 IMG's market cap declined significantly from its peak.
 The pattern is clear: static rewards decay because the market doesn't stand still.
-MIKO's dynamic selection turns narrative rotation — the force that kills static models — into the source of its value.
+MIKO's AI-curated weekly selection takes narrative rotation as its driving input.
+The force that kills static models becomes the source of MIKO's value.